piero-vic/pierolescano.com/src/content/notes/api-pagination.md

 <!-- TODO: Review -->

 - **Better for large and fast-changing datasets.**
-- The cursor value can be hash for security.
+- The cursor value can be hashed for security.

 ### Keyset based pagination